Anniepoo/swiplchrtut/examples.md

 Suppose we have a medical expert system.

-[Acute abdomen](https://en.wikipedia.org/wiki/Acute_abdomen) is a serious medical emergency with many possible causes.
-Before we can proceed to a diagnosis, we have to recognize that the patient does indeed have _acute abdomen_.
+[Acute abdomen](https://en.wikipedia.org/wiki/Acute_abdomen) is a serious medical emergency with many possible causes.r Before we can proceed to a diagnosis, we have to recognize that the patient does indeed have _acute abdomen_.

 * patient must have severe abdominal pain